 - Quick pesto pasta – Mix ¾ cup of pesto with a pound of cooked pasta for a quick meal.

-I always put a few cubes of pesto in my Creamy Roasted Marinara Sauce too.
+- I always put a few cubes of pesto in my Creamy Roasted Marinara Sauce.

 Did you make this easy vegan pesto recipe?
-Leave a comment and let me know what you think!
+Leave a comment and let me know what you think and make sure to pin it for later!

 - 2 cups basil substitute as much as 1 cup spinach for basil